 Before a medical device or surgical technique can be used on human patients, it needs to be tested, finetuned and proven safe and beneficial.
 Now more than ever, this is also expected from the medical professionals operating new technological devices.

 Orsi has an open and inclusive policy with industry.
 Through industry collaborations, we aspire to help optimize the use of new technologies and surgical techniques in the training lab and also introduce our alumni to the latest surgical innovations available.
 We aim to continue to build on our experience, continuously improve and evolve our training programs.
 To help us achieve these ambitions, Orsi Academy has signed collaborations with the two largest universities in Belgium, University of Ghent and Catholic University of Leuven, to collaborate operationally, academically and financially in further developing these leading training curricula.
+We furthermore have a 'memorandum of understanding' with the scientific societies ESSM (European Society for Sexual Medicine) and the SERGS (Society of European Robotic Gynaecological Surgery) to improve the education of relevant specialists.

 OPEN & INCLUSIVE